-^{} It has since transpired that "Port" Rockwell fired the fatal shot; and the gun he used is still preserved as a triumphant relic, in Salt Lake City.
+^{} It has since transpired that "Port" Rockwell fired the fat I shot; and the gun he used is still preserved as a trium hant relic, in Salt Lake City.

-by consenting to the assassination.
-It is believed that Backinstos expected to be pursued and attacked, and had previously stationed some men in ambush, to fire upon his pursuers.
-He was afterwards indicted for the supposed murder, and procured a change of venue to Peoria County, where he was acquitted of the charge.
-About this time also, the Mormons murdered a man by the name of Daubeneyer, without any apparent provocation; and another anti-Mormon, named Wilcox, was murdered in Nauvoo, as it was believed, by order of the twelve apostles.
-The anti-Mormons also committed one murder.
 Some of them, under Backman, set fire to some straw near a barn belonging to Durfee, an old Mormon of seventy years; and then lay in ambush until the old man came out to extinguish the fire, when they shot him dead from their place of concealment.
-The perpetrators of this murder were arrested and brought before an anti-Mormon justice of the peace, and were acquitted, though their guilt was sufficiently apparent.
+The perpetrators of this murder were arrested and brought before an anti-Morman justice of the peace, and were acquitted, though their guilt was sufficiently apparent.

-"During the ascendancy of the Sheriff and the absence of the anti-Mormons from their homes, the people who had been burnt out of their homes assembled at Nauvoo, from whence, with many others, they sallied forth and ravaged the country, stealing and plundering whatever was convenient to carry or drive away.
-When informed of these proceedings I hastened to Jacksonville, where, in a conference with General Hardin, Major Warren, Judge Douglas, and the Attorney General, Mr. McDougall, it was agreed that these gentlemen should proceed to Hancock in all haste, with whatever forces had been raised, few or many, and put an end to these disorders.
+"During the ascendancy of the Sheriff and the absence of the anti-Mormons from their homes, the people who had been burnt out of their homes assembled at Nauvoo. from whence, with many others, they sallied forth and ravaged the country, stealing and plundering whatever was convenient to carry or drive away.
+When informed of these proceedings, I hastened to Jacksonville, where, in a conference with General Hardin, Major Warren, Judge Douglas, and the Attorney General, Mr. McDougall, it was agreed that these gentlemen should proceed to Hancock. in all haste, with whatever forces had been raised, few or many, and put an end to these disorders.
 It was now apparent that neither party in Hancock could be trusted with the power to keep the peace.
 It was also agreed that all these gentlemen should unite their influence with mine to induce the Mormons to leave the State.
 General Hardin lost no time in raising three or four hundred volunteers, and when he got to Carthage he found a Mormon guard in possession of the Court House.
-This force he ordered to disband and disperse in fifteen minutes.
-The plundering parties of Mormons were stopped in their ravages.
+This force he ordered to disband and disperse in tifteen minutes. plundering parties of Mormons were stopped in their ravages.
 The fugitive anti-Mormons were recalled to their homes, and all parties above four in number on either side were prohibited from assembling and marching over the country.

-"Whilst General Hardin was at Carthage, a convention previously appointed assembled at that place, composed of delegates from the eight neighboring The people of the neighboring counties counties. were alarmed lest the anti-Mormons should entirely desert Hancock, and by that means leave one of the largest counties in the State to be possessed entirely This they feared would bring the surby Mormons. rounding counties into immediate collision with them.
-They had, therefore, appointed this convention to consider measures for the expulsion of the Mormons.
-The twelve apostles had now become satisfied that the Mormons could not remain, or if they did the leaders would be compelled to abandon the sway and dominion they They had now become conexercised over them. vinced that the kind of Mahometanism which they sought to establish could never be maintained in the near vicinity of a people whose morals and prejudices were all outraged and shocked by it, unless indeed they were prepared to establish it by force of arms.
+"Whilst General Hardin was at Carthage, a convention previously appointed assembled at that place, composed of delegates from the eight neighboring counties.
+The people of the neighboring counties were alarmed lest the anti-Mormons should entirely desert Hancock, and by that means leave one of the largest counties in the State to be possessed entirely by Mormons.
+This they feared would bring the surrounding counties into immediate collision They had, therefore, appointed this convention to consider measures for the expulsion of the Mormons.
+The twelve Apostles had now become satisfied that the Mormons could not remain, or, if they did, the leaders would be compelled to abandon the sway and dominion they exercised over them.
+They had now become convinced that the kind of Mahometanism which they sought to establish could never be maintained in the near vicinity of a people whose morals and prejudices were all outraged and shocked by it, unless indeed they were prepared to establish it by force of arms.
 Through the intervention of General Hardin, acting under instructions from me, an agreement was made between the hostile parties for the voluntary removal of the greater part of the Mormons in the spring of 1846.